kmanc/unifi_network_setup/unifi.md

 # General Unifi setup

-When Unifi works on the first try I think it's great...sometimes and it doesn't and it...isn't great.
+When Unifi works on the first try I think it's great...sometimes and it doesn't and it uh...isn't great.
 When I installed my network from factory defaults, my USG could reach the internet, but my controller could not.

 ## Fixing a common setup bug